GeekTrainer/help-desk-bot-lab/CSharp/exercise7-HandOffToHuman.md

 1. Add `PrepareAsync`, `PrepareRouteableAgentActivity`, and `PrepareRouteableUserActivity` method in `RouterScorable.cs`.

-    The first method receive the incoming message and triggers its resolution by calling some of the other methods.
+    The first method receives the incoming message and triggers its resolution by calling some of the other methods.

     ```CSharp
     protected override async Task<ConversationReference> PrepareAsync(IActivity activity, CancellationToken token)